 Welcome to The MJA Lab

 The MJA Lab is a chemistry research laboratory based at Ryerson University (Canada).
 Work in the MJA Lab revolves around organic synthesis, which is the construction of carbon-based compounds.
-We are broadly interested in the design, synthesis, and application of interesting, functional, and novel organic molecules.
+We are broadly interested in the design and synthesis of interesting, functional, and novel organic molecules.
+The molecules we make and study are useful for various applications, including as catalysts and reagents for organic synthesis, as photo-and electroactive components of organic electronics, and as bioactive synthetic and semi-peptidic small molecules.

 The MJA Lab is actively seeking PhD and MSc students.